Andolatam/api-docs/source/includes/_shipping.md

 }
 ```

-Through this endpoint the users can quote their shipments.
+The users can quote their shipments.
 The quote will return a price and QuoteID that shall be used to confirm the shipment order from the 'New Shipment' endpoint.

 ### HTTP Request